 This chapter began by briefly describing the history of shading products, their functions and benefits arising from use.
-It then discussed user behaviour and the fact these benefits are not fully realised at present; however motorised blinds increase user interaction, which will reduce energy consumption for heating and cooling and increase thermal and visual comfort.
-Although motorised blinds have a higher environmental impact than manual blinds Life Cycle Assessments show that the environmental benefits deriving from use outweigh these impacts.
+It then discussed user behaviour and the fact that these benefits are not fully realised at present; however, motorised blinds increase user interaction, which will reduce energy consumption for heating and cooling and increase thermal and visual comfort.
+Although motorised blinds have a higher environmental impact than manual blinds, LCA shows that the environmental benefits deriving from 'correct' use outweigh these impacts.
 LCA also shows that product refurbishment and recycling of some if not all components at end-of-life is environmentally beneficial.

 The UK shading product market is already large and will increase concurrently with the construction of new buildings and the introduction of new standards for well buildings.
-The blind and shutter industry is also well-established and includes many examples of good practice that are integral to the Circular Economy.
-However, several changes in component design and business practice are advocated; these will extend product life and reduce waste of materials and embodied energy by facilitating repair, refurbishment, component harvesting, reuse and recycling at end-of-life.
+The blind and shutter industry is also well-established and includes many examples of good practice that are integral to the CE, but there is room for improvement.
+The development of CE in the sector can be accelerated by several changes in component design and business practice which will extend product life and reduce waste of materials and embodied energy by facilitating repair, refurbishment, component harvesting, reuse and recycling at end-of-life.
+This will of course be dependent on the introduction of take-back schemes and manufacturers can encourage user participation through 'loyalty' discounts for replacement blinds, for example.

-At present the residential market is four times larger than the non-residential market but there is little evidence of these 'Circular' activities in that sector and consequently and a considerable quantity of materials and embodied energy are wasted.
+At present, the residential market is four times larger than the non-residential market, but there is little evidence of these circular activities in that sector and consequently a considerable quantity of materials and embodied energy are wasted.
 Furthermore, waste will increase concurrently with the predicted increase in sales.
-Some of the design proposals could encourage more Circular behaviour by building occupants but they must be supported by the introduction of comprehensive service-based business models that allow for professional management through all stages of the product life cycle.
-There are already examples of excellent practice in the blind and shutter industry but they can be improved and extended through design and its importance in the development and implementation of a fully Circular Economy for this sector should not be underestimated.
+Some of the design proposals could encourage more circular behaviour by building occupants, but they must be supported by the introduction of comprehensive service-based business models that allow for professional management through all stages of the product life cycle.
+There are already examples of excellent practice in the blind and shutter industry, but they can be improved and extended through design and its importance in the development and implementation of a fully CE for this sector should not be underestimated.